 Total =£5 (for up to 6 hours divetime)

 Other gas costs apply if using nitrox or trimix instead of Air diluent and if using additional bailout cylinders.

-For pre-Oct 2014 units with disposable batteries: cost = between £10 and £15 to change both batteries - the main and backup power supplies.
+Between £10 and £15 to change both the main and backup power supplies

 Chemgene disinfectant = about £25 for 100 litres (dilute) (use varies = approx 40 dives)